India's Richest 1% Own More Than 40% Of Total Wealth: Oxfam

 Oxfam India urged the Union finance minister to introduce one-off solidarity wealth taxes and windfall taxes to end crisis profiteering.
 It also demanded a permanent increase in taxes on the richest 1% and especially raise taxes on capital gains, which are subject to lower tax rates than other forms of income.

 Oxfam also called for inheritance, property, and land taxes, as well as net wealth taxes, while enhancing the budgetary allocation of the health sector to 2.5% of GDP by 2025, as envisaged in the National Health Policy.
-Oxfam said it also wants public health systems to be strengthened and budgetary allocation for education to be enhanced to the global benchmark of 6 per cent of GDP.
+Oxfam said it also wants public health systems to be strengthened and budgetary allocation for education to be enhanced to the global benchmark of 6% of GDP.

 "Ensure workers in formal and informal sector are paid basic minimum wages.
 The minimum wages should be at par with living wages which is essential for living a life with dignity," it added.